pd1810/automation-challenge/README.md

 1. Push a change to trigger the deployment (you can just add a newline to a file, such as App.js)
 1. Confirm the deployment at github pages

 The challenge is not intended to test your ability to use source control or IDEs.
-If you're struggling with source control or IDEs let us know so we can help you out.
+If you're struggling with source control or IDEs let us know, so we can help you out.